pndang/pndang.github.io/experience.md

 - Programmed robust computational algorithms to dynamically and efficiently smooth data upon variable input parameters and update graph
 - Achieved a remarkable 97% reduction in initial runtime by implementing memoization and an efficient data structure for smoothing algorithm
 - Implemented and benchmarked data compression techniques to optimize serialization efficiency and expedite loading speed
-- Wrote 7 research notebooks to uncover patterns in 30+ large-scale datasets involving 3000+ patients with varying breast cancer stages
+- Wrote 7 research notebooks to uncover patterns in 30+ large-scale datasets involving 3000+ patients with varying breast cancer stages using scaled multivariate exploratory data analysis techniques
 - Conducted rigorous analysis and investigation of disparities and data collection gaps, demonstrating a commitment to ethical and responsible data science practices
 - Implemented robust false discovery correction to ensure the statistical significance and reliability of conclusions derived from multiple hypothesis tests
 - Attained promising predictive performance, exceeding 87% accuracy across diverse evaluation metrics, in accurately predicting breast cancer recurrence status